-Cameron University’s annual India Night celebration will feature a free Bollywood performance thanks to a new two-tiered schedule.
-India Night takes place on Friday, October 14, with a ticketed banquet featuring guest speaker author Pradeep Anand at 5:30 p.m. in the McCasland Ballroom and a free performance of Bollywood dance by Infused Performing Arts in the Cameron University Theatre at 8 p.m.
-The banquet will feature authentic Indian cuisine provided by Himalayas Aroma of India, located in Moore.
-Banquet tickets are $20 ($5 for CU students) and can be purchased in the Office of Events Management, located in CETES Room 202.
+Cameron University’s annual India Night celebration, set for Friday, March 9, will kick off with a ticketed banquet featuring Food Network host Aarti Sequiera, known for her expertise in adding Indian flavors to traditional American cuisine, followed by a free performance of Bollywood dance by Infused Performing Arts.
+The banquet, with authentic Indian cuisine provided by Himalayas Aroma of India, located in Moore, is slated for 6 p.m. in the McCasland Ballroom.
+Banquet tickets are $30 ($5 for CU students) and can be purchased in the Office of Events Management, located in CETES Room 202.
+At 8 p.m., Infused Performing Arts will present a dazzling performance of Indian culture in the Cameron University Theatre.
+The 8 p.m. performance is open to the public at no charge.
 For more information about India Night, call 581-2291.

 Infused Performing Arts will present a bold and beautiful kaleidoscope of dances from Bollywood’s most popular movies, lighting up the stage with a brilliant perspective of the improbable, the implausible, and the irresistible world of Bollywood.